-AIRFARE: Our flights specialist estimate the cost of the airfare to be approximately $1,700 Canadian departing Vancouver to Nairobi & return for the 13-day tour & $1,850 returning from Mombasa.)
+AIRFARE: Our flights specialist estimates the cost of the airfare to be approximately $1,700 Canadian departing Vancouver to Nairobi & return for the 13-day tour & $1,850 returning from Mombasa.)

-PLEASE NOTE THIS IS AN ESTIMATE FROM VANCOUVER ONLY at the time of posting.
-We encourage stopping in Europe (either Paris OR Amsterdam) for a 2-3 night break on the way to Nairobi- this allows you to arrive more rested before the tour begins!
+PLEASE NOTE THIS IS ONLY AN ESTIMATE FROM VANCOUVER, valid at the time of posting.
+We encourage you to stop in Europe (either Paris OR Amsterdam) for a 2-3 night break on the way to Nairobi.
+This allows you to arrive more rested before the tour begins!

-HIGHLIGHTS: Masia Mara, Lake Navaisha, Lake Nakuru, Aberdares, Samburu, Amboseli, Tsavo West & Mombasa.
+HIGHLIGHTS: Masai Mara, Lake Navaisha, Lake Nakuru, Aberdares, Samburu, Amboseli, Tsavo West & Mombasa.

 OUR TRAVELERS SAY: